ESTATE PLANNING ATTORNEYS

 Organize Your Accounts, and Designate Your Beneficiaries.

 Does any of your family know where you keep your financial documents, property titles, or insurance policies?
 As you can imagine, not knowing where to find such important documents can be really frustrating on family members.
 By taking the first step in preparing an estate plan, you will need to gather all of these important documents and keep yourself better organized.
+Having access to estate planning attorneys can be very helpful in advising you what documents should be kept.

 Incorrect wording on titles designation of beneficiaries are a big area that people make errors in.
 These mistakes can cause serious problems when your surviving family members are trying to make head and tails of incorrect titles and named beneficiaries which are many times invalid or out of date.
 Failing to specify the correct beneficiary can have harmful penalties on a plan that is tax deferred.